Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Linear response and magneto-electric circuit elements

-At the ferromagnet--normal-metal interfaces, spin and heat transport is coupled (see Sec.~\ref{sec:interfaces}).
-To describe heat transport in N1 and N2, we use the continuity equation for the energy density $(k_{\rm B} T/2e) \rho_{{\rm eQ}}(z,t)$ and heat current density $(k_{\rm B} T/2 e) i^z_{\rm Q}(z,t)$ of the conduction electrons (both measured in equivalent charge units, see Eq.~\eqref{eq:equivalentcurrents}),
+At the ferromagnet--normal-metal interfaces and in the bulk ferromagnet, spin and heat transport is coupled (see Secs.~\ref{sec:interfaces} and \ref{sec:ferromagnet}).
+To ensure that response relations for spin and heat have the same form, we use units, such that heat current density $(k_{\rm B} T/2 e) i^z_{\rm Q}(z,t)$, energy density $(k_{\rm B} T/2e) \rho_{{\rm eQ}}(z,t)$, and temperature change $\Delta T_{\rm e}(z,t) = (e/k_{\rm B}) u_{\rm eQ}(z,t)$ of the conduction electrons have the dimension of an equivalent charge current, charge density, and voltage, respectively.
+The temperature change $\Delta T_{\rm e}(z,t)$ is measured with respect to the lattice temperature $T$, which is assumed to remain constant throughout.
+To describe heat transport in N1 and N2, we use the continuity equation for the energy density and heat current density